 Make sure that all of the URLs in your sitemap are current and not returning an error, so that search engines show your live pages and not any old ones (or worse, a page that returns a 404 error!)

 Understand who your target audience is

-Having a good understanding of who your target audience is will help you create relevant content on your website.
+Having a good understanding of who your target audience is crucial in digital and inbound marketing, and will help you create relevant content on your website.

 Who is your target audience?
 Have you defined your buyer personas?

 Knowing who your customers are helps you strike the right tone of voice and share useful information with them.
 To help get a full picture of what your buyer persona looks like, feel free to make use of our buyer persona template:

 Take the time to understand what questions your buyer personas ask in different stages of their buyer’s journey.
 Having an overview of what the buyer’s journey looks like can help you review what questions you are already answering on your blog, and which ones you can write up next!

 Align your digital strategy to your target audience